 Venue: The Council Chamber, Moorlands House, Stockwell Street, Leek.
 View directions

-DECIDED – That the Minutes of the meeting of the Panel held on 18 April 2018 be approved as a correct record and signed by the Chair.
+DECIDED: That the Minutes of the Meeting of the Panel held on the 2nd December 2019 be approved as a correct record and signed by the Chair, subject to, Councillor Johnson’s apologies being recorded.

 Declaration of Interests: